2-categorical affine symmetries of quantum enveloping algebras: Introduction

 We produce a 2-representation of $U_q^+(\hat{\mathfrak{sl}}_{n+1})$ on $U_q^+(\mathfrak{sl}_{n+1})$.
 These representations extend the natural right-multiplication 2-representation of $U_q^+(\mathfrak{sl}_{n+1})$ on itself and are given by formulas based on the quantum evaluation homomorphisms $U_q(\hat{\mathfrak{sl}}_{n+1})\twoheadrightarrow U_q(\mathfrak{gl}_{n+1})$.
 We expect that our 2-representation can be defined outside of type $A_n$, which was a limitation of the quantum evaluation homomorphisms.
 To construct these 2-representations, we use the monoidal categorifications of quantum groups via KLR algebras introduced in \cite{khla} and \cite{2km}.

 We prove several other interesting results along the way.
-Specifically, we construct surjective algebra homomorphisms including $U_q^+(\hat{\mathfrak{sl}}_2)\twoheadrightarrow U_q^+(\mathfrak{sl}_2\times \mathfrak{sl}_2)$ and produce type $A_n$ versions of the BGG-Demazure operators.
+Specifically, we construct surjective algebra homomorphisms including $U_q^+(\hat{\mathfrak{sl}}_2)\twoheadrightarrow U_q^+(\mathfrak{sl}_2\times \mathfrak{sl}_2)$.
 We also show that a certain quotient of $U_q^+(\mathfrak{sl}_{n+1})$ is isomorphic to one of the dual prefundamental representations of \cite{herjim}.
 We use this construction to provide a new proof of the character formulas described in \cite{charform} in these cases.